mgks/mgks.dev/_posts/2025-08-03-agentic-ai-from-buzzword-to-gamechanger-the-real-story.md

 toc: false
 ---

-## Agentic AI in 2025: The Doers, Planners, and Real-World Changers

 Agentic AI is dominating AI headlines and industry conferences—and for good reason.
 The arrival of autonomous AI agents is forcing a rewrite of what automation means and what “virtual assistants” can really do.
 So, what makes this class of AI such a big deal, and where is it actually working (or still struggling) in August 2025?

 ### What Sets Agentic AI Apart?